OSM-Made/multiterm-astro/src/content/posts/Samsung-2FA-Bypass.md

 ## Summary

 In 2024, I discovered a high-severity vulnerability in Samsung Account's two-factor authentication system that allowed an attacker to completely bypass 2FA protections on any account.
-This was my first responsible disclosure to a major vendor.
+This was my first major vulnerability disclosure, and Samsung responded professionally with a fix deployed within 8 weeks.

 **The core issue:** Samsung's 2FA request API disclosed sensitive device information including IMEIs and phone numbers to anyone who knew a victim's username.
 No authentication required.
 That leaked IMEI could then be transformed into a "trusted device" identifier allowing an attacker with the victim's password to authenticate as if they were using the victim's phone.